ryanraposo/codeui/usage/usage.md

         "Salmon" : "#fa8072"
       },

 A name **must** be entered with each value.
-They will appear first during selection with a star to indicate an item is user-defined.
+They will appear first during selection, with a star to indicate an item is user-defined.

 ## <sup>2</sup> Presets